dduygaucho/Multivariate-N-BEATS-implementation/README.md

 To run the modelling section, please visit the `notebooks` directory and run the files in order:
 1. `modelling.ipynb`: This notebook details all necessary preprocessing steps to transform the data into smoother and more easily interpretable data to apply the machine learning/ deep learning methodologies on such as Fourier Transform, spline imputation.
 This notebook covers N-BEATS extension for multivariate data and other Seq2Seq models such as GRU and LSTM.

+To understand about the methodology, please refer to the repo directory and read the report pdf file.

+## CONTACT
+Should you have any questions, please contact me via the email: ngocduyt@student.unimelb.edu.au

+---